 - Family medicine is the specialty for those who value providing relationship-centred care with patients over time, are interested in adapting to meet care needs, and are excited to contribute to a broad scope of practice that they know holds value in the health care system

-This content was prepared by students for the CFPC’s Undergraduate Education Committee, in conjunction with CFPC staff.
+This content was prepared by medical students for the CFPC’s Undergraduate Education Committee, in conjunction with CFPC staff.
 Special thanks to Caitlyn Davidson (University of Saskatchewan), Julia Petta (Western University), Alexandra Raynard (Western University), and Ramita Verma (Queen’s University) for their assistance and input.
+Some content has been summarized to fit the website.